CCMS-UCSD/GNPSDocumentation/docs/faq.md

 !!! question "Can I select more than one file at a time for each group in molecular networking?"
     Yes.
 Within each group you can select multiple files, even folders of spectra.
 Simply highlight the multiple files/folders you want to select and then add to the appropriate group.

+!!! questions "What are the advantages and disadvantages of FBMN vs Classical Molecular Networking"
+    Feature Based Molecular Networking (FBMN) provides the following advantages
+    1. Area under the curve quantification
+    1. Isomer resolution
+    1. Filtration of MS/MS that come from chromatographic features
+    1. Potential inclusion of other types of edges (e.g. IIN) However, the downsides include
+    1. Requires feature finding pre-processing (e.g. MZMine2)
+    1. Less sensitive to consider all MS/MS than classical
+    1. More parameters to set

 ## Mass Spectrometry Types